 “Foxes are vermin”

 Going by many definitions of that word, so are humans.
 Non-human animals tend to regulate their numbers a lot better than humans do, even those without natural predators, based on resources available to them and their current situation – if there’s not enough food to live on yourself, you’re probably not going to want to bring more mouths to the table, so to speak.
-Yes, foxes kill chickens and sometimes go after larger animals like lambs if they’re really hungry, but we destroy and ‘manage’ their natural environments, kill and ‘manage’ their prey species and breed and lock up other animals generally to kill them ourselves.
+Yes, foxes will kill chickens and sometimes they may well go after larger animals like lambs if they’re really hungry, but we destroy and ‘manage’ their natural environments, kill and ‘manage’ their prey species and breed and lock up other animals generally to kill them ourselves.
 In general, a fox, like many other predators, will only use the energy to kill what they need for survival.
 Unlike humans.